"I didn't think they were steroids..it was over the counter" - New York Yankees legend Alex Rodriguez once claimed he was oblivious to the nature of the substance he was consuming

-New York Yankees star shortstop Alex Rodriguez admitted, in a press conference he organized in Tampa, Florida, in February 2009, to using performance-enhancing drugs while playing for the Texas Rangers during a three-year period beginning in 2001.
+New Yankees star shortstop Alex Rodriguez admitted to using performance-enhancing drugs while playing for the Texas Rangers during a three-year period beginning in 2001.
+The star came clean in a press conference he organized in Tampa, Florida, in early February 2009.

 "#BREAKING EXCLUSIVE: Alex Rodriguez’s DEA confession: Yes, I used steroids from fake Miami doctor" - Miami Herald, Twitter

-A dejected A-Rod bravely spoke his heart out to ESPN's Peter Gammons, saying:
+Alex Rodriguez met the press for the first time since acknowledging his role in the consumption of performance-enhancing drugs.
+A dejected A-Rod confronted the press bravely and spoke his heart.

 "When I arrived in Texas in 2001, I felt an enormous amount of pressure.
-I felt like I had all the weight of the world on top of me and I needed to perform and perform at a high level every day"
+I felt like I had all the weight of the world on top of me and I needed to perform and perform at a high level every day," Rodriguez told ESPN's Peter Gammons.

 "I did take a banned substance.
-And for that, I am very sorry and deeply regretful"
+And for that, I am very sorry and deeply regretful," Rodriguez told ESPN in response to a report in Sports Illustrated that he was one of 104 players who had tested positive that year.

-A-Rod also mentioned that it was his cousin who injected him with the drug, which was sourced from the Dominican Republic.
+A-Rod also mentioned that it was his cousin who injected him with the substance.
+The drug was sourced from the Dominican Republic.
 He hoped it would give him an energy boost, nothing else.
+He was also under the impression that they weren't steroids, partly because they were so easily available over the counter.

+"I didn't think they were steroids.
+It was over the counter.
+It was pretty basic.
+It was really amateur hour.
+It was two guys doing a very amateur and immature thing.
+We probably didn't even take it right.
+All these years I never thought I did anything that was wrong."

 How long a suspension did Alex Rodriguez serve

 Alex Rodriguez was handed a lengthy ban for his involvement in consuming performance-enhancing drugs.
-While he initially faced an elongated spell on the sidelines, the worst was yet to come.
+While he initially faced a lengthy spell on the sidelines, the worst was yet to come.

 "@Yankees release statement on Alex Rodriguez: “The New York Yankees respect Major League Baseball’s Joint Drug Prevention and Treatment Program, the arbitration process, as well as the decision released today by the arbitration panel.” #MLB #Yankees #ARod" - YES Network, Instagram